Invenietis/crs-client/README.md

     }
 }

-// create a new endpoint
+// create a new endpoint where {server url} is your server URL (empty is same origin)
-const endpoint = new CrsEndpoint('{server url}/{crs endpoint}');
+// and {crs endpoint} is the path to the CRS endpoint const endpoint = new CrsEndpoint('{server url}/{crs endpoint}');

-// get the command emitter for the endpoint const emitter = endpoint.emitter;

 // initialize the endpoint
 endpoint.connect();

 // send the command
-emitter.emit(new SuperCommand('hello world!'))
+emitter.send(new SuperCommand('hello world!'))
     .then(response => {
         console.log(response);
     });